Hall 6 of the FCCS EPM Cloud Study Tour

 Question 2 of 8 · Data Source Separation

-A Finance team member posts an Enterprise Journal to BritEdge for Q1 Actual.
+A Finance team member posts a Consolidation Journal to BritEdge for Q1 Actual.
 An hour later, the data team reruns the BritEdge data load rule in Replace mode to correct a trial balance error.
 What happens to the posted journal?

 • AThe journal is cleared when Replace mode runs — it must be reposted after every data reload.